 A good guess might be that you are probably feeling really sad and feel isolated from your family of origin.

 You have had enough.

-It took a while for many of my clients to realize that their moms ( growing up and to this day) weren’t like the other kid’s moms- your mom looks great on the outside- everyone would say how great a person she was, how good a mom you had… but behind closed doors, things looked very different.
+It took a while for many of my clients to realize that their moms ( growing up and to this day) weren’t like the other kid’s parents- your mother or father might look great on the outside- everyone would say how great a person they were, what good parents you had… but behind closed doors, things looked very different.

 This can often be the case if you are the child of a narcissistic parent or a child of a parent who has other personality disorders.

-If you are a child of a narcissistic mother, chances are good that you grew up doing everything you could to be recognized and to please your parents-no matter what you do or how hard you tried, you never seemed to feel like you are quite good enough.
-You tried to please her and now, you might still find yourself trying to do the same thing in adulthood, whether it is with your partner, your boss, your friends and yes, your mom.
+If you are a child of a narcissistic mother or father, chances are good that you grew up doing everything you could to be recognized and to please them-no matter what you did or how hard you tried, you never seemed to feel like you were quite good enough.
+You tried to please them and now, you might still find yourself trying to do the same thing in adulthood, whether it is with your partner, your boss, your friends.